-The responsibility of the School Link Nurse:
+The responsibility of the School Nurse:

 Every school has access to school nursing services.
 They are responsible for notifying the school when a child has been identified as having a medical condition which will require support in school.
 Wherever possible, they should do this before the child starts at the school.
 They would not usually have an extensive role in ensuring that schools are taking appropriate steps to support children with medical conditions, but may support staff on implementing a child's individual healthcare plan and provide advice and liaison, for example on training.
-School nurses can liaise with lead clinicians locally on appropriate support for the child and associated staff training needs.
+School nurses can liaise with lead clinicians locally on appropriate support for the child and associated staff training needs; for example, there are good models of local specialist nursing teams offering training to local school staff, hosted by a local school.
 Community nursing teams will also be a valuable potential resource for a school seeking advice and support in relation to children with a medical condition.
 See also paragraphs 18 to 20 below about training for school staff.